sunnyygautam/cloudsmith-cs-interview-candidate/README.md

 **Setup**

-1. Fork the repository to your own GitHub account.
+1. Clone the repository to your local machine
-2. Create Github Actions variables for the following:
+2. Create a new private repo in your Github namespace
-    - `CLOUDSMITH_NAMESPACE`
-    - `CLOUDSMITH_SERVICE_SLUG`
-3. Clone the repository to your local machine to start making changes.
+3. Upload the code to the newly created Github repo
+4. Start debugging!
+5. Make sure to share access with the appointed people in the email
+6. Include a markdown file which includes all 6 issues found

 **Build and Publish Process**